fracture91/turnout-c/README.txt

 8. Changed the cs440x password to something different than the database password, so that getting superuser access on the program and sudo access on the machine isn't trivial.

+9. Stored the md5 hash of the superuser password in the executable, rather than the plaintext password.
+This makes it harder to see what the password is with the strings command.  md5 isn't at all secure, but you get the idea of how it works - it should be done with a hashing algorithm that takes significantly longer to compute in order to stave off brute force attacks.
+Ideally, the password would only be checked on a server, making storing the password locally unnecessary.